rrusk/DancePracticeMusicPlayer/README.md

 }
 ```

-That practice type ships in `custom_practice_types.json` and runs 57 minutes.
+`Silver+ Std 60min Timed` ships in `builtin_practice_types.json` and runs 57
+minutes. `Silver+ Latin 30min Timed` runs 27–30: four Latin dances at 6.75
+minutes each, plus one Paso Doble played at its own length.
+Paso Doble is
+deliberately absent from `dance_minutes`, so it falls through to
+`num_selections` and is not trimmed to fit a budget.
 A dance
 **not** listed in `dance_minutes` still uses `num_selections` and `dance_adjustments`, so
 the two styles can be mixed in one practice type. `play_all_songs` and `play_single_song`
 ignore budgets entirely.